Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Distance to Entrance Booth: 0.6 miles / 1.0 km

-Since parking reservations are so hard to come by, taking the shuttle/ walking in is a popular choice among visitors, and it’s highly encouraged by the State Monument to reduce traffic.
+Since parking reservations are so hard to come by, taking the shuttle/ walking in is a popular choice among visitors, and it’s highly encouraged by the Hawaiʻi Division of State Parks to reduce traffic.

-From the bus stop, simply walk on the paths to the road that leads into the crater.
+From the bus stop on Diamond Head Road, simply walk on the paths that parallel the road into the crater.

 Diamond Head Walk-in Route